johnbohunt/Filter.Regeneration/John/README.md

 If the bottle runs out...see change over slides later (to be developed)
 ##### Monitoring the Water, Oxygen, and Argon in the RGA
 What you should see on the RGA:  !add photo
+##### Temperature
+!We're expecting a temperature spike when adding the Hydrogen/Argon mixture.
+It's likely this will need to be balanced as well.
+The temperature needs to be at least 175 C and shouldn't exceed 225 C. Note that spikes as high as 300 C are okay as long as the temperature is maintained below 225 C. Refer to the Copper Catalyst reduction guidline [here](https://github.com/johnbohunt/Filter.Regeneration/blob/8888a869bf07075ab53d143642b467c4da9cf445/Alfredo/Filter.Guidelines/Reduction%20Guidelines%20for%20Copper%20Catalysts.pdf) for more details.
 #### Waiting Game
 Now we will let the filter regeneration happen!
 We will want to monitor this closely over the first 2-3 hours and then less frequently later